 - Mental anguish, which refers to your emotional pain, torment and suffering from the death of your family member.

-- The loss of the positive benefits flowing from the love, comfort, companionship and society from the death of your family member.
+- Loss of companionship from the death of your family member.

 - Loss of inheritance, referring to what the deceased person would have accumulated and left to you if he or she had lived a normal expected lifetime.